amitshekhariitbhu/android-interview-questions/README.md

 * **What is the purpose of `addToBackStack()` while commiting fragment transaction?**
     - By calling addToBackStack(), the replace transaction is saved to the back stack so the user can reverse the transaction and bring back the previous fragment by pressing the Back button.
 For more [Learn from here](https://stackoverflow.com/questions/22984950/what-is-the-meaning-of-addtobackstack-with-null-parameter)

+* **What is the order of lifecycle methods, when we move from `Activity` A to `Activity` B?** - [Learn from here](https://stackoverflow.com/questions/9963381/android-activity-lifecycle-state-order-when-new-activity-starts)

 #### Views and ViewGroups